Saurornithoides: Description

 Saurornithoides is a member of the troodontids, a group of small, bird-like, gracile maniraptorans.
 All troodontids have many unique features of the skull, such as closely spaced teeth in the lower jaw, and large numbers of teeth.
 Troodontids have sickle-claws and raptorial hands, and some of the highest non-avian encephalization quotients, meaning they were behaviourally advanced and had keen senses.
 Saurornithoides was a rather small troodontid.
-Though a possible adult, the type specimen has a midline skull length of 189 millimetres, compared to 272 millimetres for Zanabazar junior, itself estimated at 2.3 metres long.
+Though a possible adult, the type specimen has a midline skull length of 189 millimetres, compared to 272 millimetres for Zanabazar junior, itself estimated at 2.3 meters long.
 It had large eye sockets and stereoscopic vision, allowing for good depth perception.
 It probably had good vision in light and very good night vision.
 It had a long, low head, a depressed muzzle, sharp teeth and a relatively large brain.
 Swift and smart, like its North American cousin Troodon, Saurornithoides probably scoured the Gobi Desert, looking for small mammals or reptiles to eat.
 Like other troodontids, it had an enlarged retractable claw on the second toe of each foot, that in this case was of moderate size though rather curved.